LauraLlamass/LauraLlamass/README.md

 ## Featured Projects

-🐈‍⬛ The Black Cat Brew
+🐈‍⬛ The Black Cat Brew. carpinteria-six.vercel.app
 Visual coffee discovery experience inspired by specialty cafés.

-🪵 Carpintería Las Artesanas
+🪵 Carpintería Las Artesanas. the-black-cat-brew.vercel.app
 Boutique carpentry website focused on editorial layouts and branding.

 ## I’d like to keep growing in